rafasousa/backend-code-challenge/README.md

 We are looking for several things with this challenge.
 First, of course, we're looking for your answer to be technically correct.
 Beyond that, we're also looking for:

 * Is your code easy to read and understand?
-* Are you following the usual conventions for Ruby development?
+* Are you following the usual conventions for Ruby/Elixir development?
 * How good are you at writing tests?
 And how easy are they to read and understand?
 * Did you follow these directions?